minprog/uva-prog-ai/20 Problem sets/20 Simple Java/30 Console Programs.md

 ## Problem 6: `Hailstone.java`

-Douglas Hofstadter’s Pulitzer-prize-winning book *Gödel, Escher, Bach*.
-Hofstadter’s book contains many interesting mathematical puzzles, many of which can be expressed in the form of computer programs.
+Douglas Hofstadter's Pulitzer-prize-winning book *Gödel, Escher, Bach*.
+Hofstadter's book contains many interesting mathematical puzzles, many of which can be expressed in the form of computer programs.
 Of these, most require programming skills well beyond the second week of this course.
 However, in Chapter XII, Hofstadter mentions a wonderful problem that is well within the